peterzieba/5Vpld/README.md

 * By hand, comparing the .JED file to the fusemap / macrocells in the datasheet.
 See this <a href="https://blog.frankdecaire.com/2017/01/22/generic-array-logic-devices/">blog post</a> by Frank DeCaire.
 * `JED2EQN.EXE` - A DOS utility floating around on the internet.
 * `jedutil` - MAME can be compiled with a utility called jedutil which does something similar.
 Sometimes it is broken out into a seperate package "mame-tools"
-Finally, brute force can be used on a PLD that is strictly combonatorial can be read out as though it is an EPROM by stepping through all combinations of possible inputs.
-In this approach, security fuses does not matter because one is not trying to read out the fusemap directly.
+* Finally, brute force can be used on a PLD that is strictly combonatorial: it can be read out as though it is an EPROM by stepping through all combinations of possible inputs.
+In this approach, security fuses do not matter because one is not trying to read out the fusemap directly.
 Once state/registers are involved, this becomes much more challenging.

 # Simulation
 The behavior of logic equations to be programmed into a device (or even a virtual device) can be simulated with a utility called WinSim which is part of WinCUPL.

-Just like WinCUPL, it is an erratic front-end.
+Just like WinCUPL, WinSim is an erratic front-end.
 Thankfully however, the simulation itself is actually performed by the CUPL compiler and this underlying functionality is solid.

 Note that this is only a 'functional simulation' and not a 'timing simulation' and covered here are primarily details on WinSim/CSIM.EXE.
 Functional simulation is achieved using what are essentially JEDEC-style test vectors.